justinmarwad/HTTPPlusPlus/README.md

 2. The client is started by initializing the connect method of the HTTPPlusPlus object.
 The client will either send a GET or a PUT request based on the command line arguments of the user.
 If there is a GET request, the client will send a GET request to the server for the provided file.
 If there is a PUT request, the client will read the specified file from the command like and then send the file to the server.
 The client will then wait for a 200 OK response from the server.
 The server will then close the connection and listen for another connection.

-- verbal description of how the program works
-- sketch of how it works

 #### Part #2: Sketch/Diagram  ####

 ![](images/HTTP++_layout.png)